-Select the 747-8i in the aircraft selection menu, then open the WEIGHT AND BALANCE page and enter the fuel and payload.
+Select the 787-10 Dreamliner in the aircraft selection menu, then open the WEIGHT AND BALANCE page and enter the fuel and payload.
 Note that we are working in pounds, so you may need to toggle the unit selector in the top right to select LB.
-When entering the fuel amounts, you will probably want to type them in manually in the boxes, especially with short flights that only have fuel in the main tanks, because you can't get the tanks to have even amounts in them using the sliders, because the inboard tanks are larger than the outboard ones.
 When entering the payload weights, you may want to type in the weights into each box instead of using the slider, so that you will get a more accurate CG (center of gravity).
 After entering the weights, your page should look like the image below.